geolonia/mbgl-export-control/README.md

-# Mapbox GL JS Export
+# Mapbox GL Image Export

-This is a plugin for Mapbox GL JS that allows you to download the map as `.png` file.
+This is a Mapbox GL JS plugin that allows you to download the map as `.png` file.

 ![](https://www.evernote.com/l/ABW7C9vzeu9FsrMfu900lhOknLVdcP-vcCQB/image.png)